-It is important to collect work samples that could be included in a student portfolio, which may allow a student to meet a Good Cause Exemption.
-When an Academic Progress Plan (APP) is written for a third grade student, a portfolio must be started.
-(70 O.S.-1210.508C(I)(2)
+If possible, it is important to collect work samples that could be included in a student portfolio, which may allow a student to meet a Good Cause Exemption.
+OSDE recommends keeping sample documents on all students throughout the school year in the event a portfolio is needed.